 - -f – specifies the docker-compose.yml file to use.
 For example the docker-compose.yml file.

 - -p – specifies the project name.
 For example portainer.

 - up – brings up the stack according to the docker-compose.yml file.

 - -d – run the command detached.

-These are the basics to get started with Docker and Docker Compose.
+In conclusion these are the basics to get started with Docker and Docker Compose.
 You should be able to spin up your own applications in Docker containers on your homelab, Raspberry Pi, VPS or physical machine.
-Keep posted for more blog posts where I will explain a couple of applications I host myself.
+Above all keep posted for more blog posts where I will explain a couple of applications I host myself.